 Construction of the $50 million event center is a joint venture between the City of Allen, Global Entertainment Corporation and The MGHerring Group.
 The event center offers a venue for concerts, top touring shows, family entertainment, and professional sports.
 The event center also is the home of the Allen Americans, an ECHL professional hockey team.

 In 1884 Allen had a population of 350.
 By 1915 the population had increased to 550.
 However, beginning in the 1960’s, Allen’s population grew rapidly.
 Between 1970 and 1980 the number of residents jumped from 1,940 to 8,314.
 The increase was influenced by the economic growth of Dallas and nearby Plano and the construction of Dallas-Ft.
 Worth International Airport.
 In 1990 Allen had a population of 18,309 and was the third largest city in Collin County.
 In 2000 the city’s population grew to 43,554.
-In the eight short years since then the population has nearly doubled to 80,408.
+In the ten short years since then the population has more than doubled to almost 110,000.

 Allen’s land area of 27 square miles is approximately 92% developed and has more acres suitable for residential, commercial and industrial development.
 Allen has enough land and holding capacity for a population of 117,600 people at build-out.